tristansyates/lookit_face_stimuli/README.md

-# Holistic_Face_Stim
+# Lookit face stimuli

-Stimuli used for holistic face task on LookIt.
+Stimuli used for holistic face task on LookIt with LLAMB Lab at Haskins Laboratories.